nikomatsakis/babysteps/babysteps/_posts/2016-11-02-associated-type-constructors-part-1-basic-concepts-and-introduction.md

 (Oh, and I'm just trolling about monads.
 Sorry, couldn't resist.
 Don't hate me.
-We'll actually be talking about monads -- well, more about functors -- in a few posts down the line, of course.)
+We'll actually be talking about monads -- well, more about functors -- in a few posts down the line.)

 <!-- more -->